rimedelis/os-setups/ubuntu-23-clean-install.md

 ## Essential Steps

-### Check for Updates (apt stands for aptitude.
+### Check for Updates (apt stands for Aptitude.
 They say `apt` doesn't need to be preceeded by sudo as it automatically performs operations with superuser privileges when necessary.)

    ```bash
    sudo apt update && sudo apt upgrade